realj42/pokedex/README.md

 # ukfast/pokédex

+##Candidate comments

+Hywel Jones - hywel@jones5.com - 07488235545

+- Test completed using a Laravel framework (Laravel 6 used)
+- All criteria of test achieved, though site design could be a lot better!
+- Pokemon API rate limiting respected by caching list of all Pokemon names - it is unlikely a single human user could break the API limit
+- Oh and FYI I knew nothing about Pokemon before this test!

+##-----------------------------

 **This project will be based primarily on your ability to fulfill the task requirements.
 Any potential design skills are a bonus, but usability, performance and security will be taken into account.**